MicrosoftDocs/power-automate-docs/flow-docs/ui-flows/inputs-outputs-desktop.md

   - enduser
 ---

-# Create your first desktop UI flow
+# Use inputs and outputs in Desktop UI flows

 [This topic is pre-release documentation and is subject to change.]

-# Use inputs and outputs for Desktop UI flows

 ## Define inputs